 As MoneyReign Inc.’s CEO, Zac Johnson puts it:

 “Weak servers and unstable network connections can often push your site offline.
 This not only denies you possible viewership or sales for an e-commerce store but also leads to low rankings on search engines like Google and Yahoo.”

 Following the implementation of the European Union’s General Data Protection Regulation (GDPR), online security has become a big deal.

-Lack of security can lead to data breach and identity theft, which can negatively affect your business’ reputation and revenue.
+Lack of security can lead to data breaches and identity theft, which can negatively affect your business’s reputation and revenue.

-That said, it is important that you have a reliable and secure web host.
-Meaning, your host provider should take the time to care and maintain the servers in order to continuously provide website security.
+That said, you must have a reliable and secure web host.
+Meaning, that your host provider should take the time to care for and maintain the servers to continuously provide website security.

 It is also important that your web host provider can offer the following: